bge-barcoding/gene_fetch/README.md

 If you use GeneFetch, please cite our publication: **XYZ()**

 If you have any questions or suggested improvements, please do get in touch in the issues!

-# To Do
-- Add limitations/things it doesn't do section
-- Expand on features section & into a 'highlights' section
- - Maybe include 'notes' section in these 2
-- Expand benchmarking and/or examples sections?